mtempleheald/mtempleheald.github.io/src/routes/(standard)/blog/2023/04/08/Publish-Database-from-ERD/+page.md

 This allows you to spin up a throwaway docker container, or collection of, just for the lifetime of the test(s).
 This is not a substitute for unit testing since it will be significantly slower, but it is a better solution than testing with in-memory databases, which may have subtle differences in behaviour to the production database.

-I'm still working through the details of this in relation to the DB schema automation, but I've done enough to be convinced that it is viable.

 ## The solution

 ### Initial setup